Skip to main content

 Either way, you’ll come up with a number of remaining years that are foundational to any living expense calculation.

 Your healthcare outlay after age 65 is where so many of us get tripped up.
-The leading cause of US bankruptcy is the inability to cover medical expenses.
+The leading cause of US bankruptcy is inability to cover medical expenses.
 Can you imagine the devastating double-whammy of failing health combined with bankruptcy!

-Long-term care projections are startling.
+Long term care projections are startling.
 The website, alz.org reported in March of 2018 that the lifetime cost of care for a person with Alzheimer’s stood at $341,840.
 Families bear 70 percent of that cost through out-of-pocket expenses and the value of unpaid care.

 US payroll giant ADP calculates a monthly (after insurance) out-of-pocket of over $1,800 from age 67 onward.